Free Things to Do in Hat Yai

 Must-see spots that don't cost a penny.

-Hat Yai Municipal Park & Four Faces Brahma Shrine Free
+Hat Yai Municipal Park Viewpoint Free

 Greenway Night Market People-Watching Free